5 animals at RSPCA Essex who are on the lookout for new owners

 Any children in the home should be over 12 years old and have experience with large-breed dogs.

-If you want to adopt Whisky and Persephone you can view their full profile here.
+If you want to adopt Kookie and Russell you can view their full profile here.

-Whisky and Persephone are looking for a home together after circumstances meant their previous owners were no longer able to care for them.
+Both Kookie and Russell came into the care of Danaher Animal Home as strays, but are now looking for a home together.

-Both are very unsure of people right now so will need an understanding home with plenty of patience.
+Danaher Animal Home adds: "They are understandably both relieved to have been rescued and can now feel loved, safe and secure and will never have to feel threatened again."

 Comments: Our rules